Wallan: History

-The Wellington Square Shopping Centre, opened in 2006, includes many corporate franchise businesses (mainly Victoria's biggest supermarket chain Safeway), creating competition for the already existing Coles Supermarket across the road (which opened 2005, previously operating as Foodworks).
-As of 2023 the shopping centre includes; Woolworths, Subway, Chemist, Treasure Hunters, Wallan Gift Shop, Charcoal Chicken, two Beauty Salons, Hair Dressers, Cafe, Post Office, and empty shop fronts that are up for lease.
+The Wellington Square Shopping Centre, opened in 2004, includes many corporate franchise businesses (mainly Victoria's biggest supermarket chain Safeway), creating competition for the already existing Coles Supermarket across the road.

 In 2009, Wallan was used as a relief centre for those from surrounding towns affected by the Black Saturday fires.

 Education

 Wallan offers both primary and secondary education.
 Wallan Primary School (est.1857) and Wallan Secondary College (est.2006).
-Catholic education can be sourced in the nearby town of Kilmore through Saint Patricks Primary and Assumption College Kilmore, and private education through The Kilmore International School (y3-y12) teaching the IB diploma.
+Catholic education can be sourced in the nearby town of Kilmore through Saint Patricks Primary and Assumption College Kilmore, and private education through The Kilmore International School (y3-y12) teaching the IB diploma (Permanently closed in January 2023).
 Childcare and Kindergarten programs in Wallan are offered by multiple private childcare centres and the Mitchell Shire Kindergarten (operating within Wallan Primary School grounds).

 Transport

 Wallan station is well connected with the V/Line train network on the Seymour line.
 Mitchell Shire also operates a town to station connecting bus service for peak hour commuters.

 There is a bus service from Barmah that serves Wallan to Southern Cross station.

-At this point the town bus service does not connect all estates to the train station and runs infrequently.

-Growth

-Wallan has witnessed substantial growth in housing.
-Traditionally the growth was in the northern side of the town in the Hidden Valley area.
-Currently, Wallan estates and developments include Greenhills Estate, Featherton Rise, Wallan Valley, Wallara Waters, Newbridge, Hidden Valley, and Springridge, with multiple new developments in planning stages.

-Being at the edge of Melbourne's metropolitan boundary, land in Wallan was once fairly cheap, which allowed families to make a living while commuting to the city for work.
-This has led to large growth in the town as it begins to take the form of an exurb.
-As the town has grown, land prices have risen to match those of larger suburbs such as Craigieburn and Sunbury, and Wallan is moving away from being considered a country town and is fast becoming a suburb, with discussions around the metropolitan boundary expanded to Kilmore.
-The railway station and nearby freeway access give commuters quick access to the city.
-Public Transport Victoria has stated in their Metropolitan Rail Network Development Plan that Wallan should be connected to the electric Metro train network by 2033.